yiming-tang-cs/Java-Deep-Clone-Detector/README.md

 Before importing it into Eclipse, please Make sure you can build it from the command line.
 The command is `mvn clean test`.

-Select analyzed projects -> Quick Assess -> Choose command "Detect java deep clone".
+Select analyzed projects -> Quick Assess -> Choose command `Detect java deep clone`.

 ## Details